valery1707/hugo/content/blog/2016-07-12-jwt-authentication-with-spring-web---part-5.markdown

         // ...
 ```

-We will start by creating our UI template:
+We will start by creating our UI template `index.html`:

 ```html
 <!DOCTYPE html>